 GCT Featured Articles

 Portland - Sustainable City Leader in the United States

 Urban Planning and Public Transit in Portland

 Portland has developed over 92,000 acres of green spaces in the city with a connected system of trails and parks ideal for walking and biking.
-Currently, Portland has the highest rate of biking to work of any U.S. city, gets a majority of its energy from hydroelectricity, and recycles the majority of its waste (roughly 70%).
-The City of Portland aims for an 85% recycling rate.
+Currently, Portland has the highest rate of biking to work of any U.S. city, gets a majority of its energy from hydroelectricity.
+Portland recycles (or composts) the majority of its waste (over 80%).
+The City of Portland aims for a 90% recycling rate by 2030.

 Portland was one of the first cities in the world to develop a master plan for bicyclists and pedestrians.
 Transit options in Portland include bus service and options unique to this city such as the MAX light rail, WES commuter rail, and the Portland streetcar.